Reviews You Can Rely On

 Battery Type AAA

-If you're on the hunt for a straightforward and affordable two-way radio, the Midland X-Talker T10 gets the job done.
+If you're searching for a straightforward and affordable two-way radio, the Midland X-Talker T10 gets done.
 It's lightweight and compact, fits easily in a daypack or even a standard pocket, and has a battery life that's among the best we have tested.
 Unlike most walkie-talkies at this price point, the T10 is water-resistant.
 It survived a water hose shower and a rainy adventure in our tests.
 The X-Talker T10's rugged case and antenna design lead us to believe they can withstand use and abuse.
-The clip that will hold the radio onto a backpack's shoulder strap isn't the best, but it works.
+The clip holding the radio onto a backpack's shoulder strap isn't the best, but it works.

 The X-Talker T10 has a limited range compared to the best options in the test, which is common among the smaller, less expensive units we've reviewed.
 It maxed out at one mile in our line-of-sight range tests.
-When we tested it with undulating terrain and obstructions, the range dropped to about three-quarters of a mile.
-This is not the radio we recommend when reliable communication is critical, and we'd recommend something like the Rocky Talkie Mountain Radio if you're willing to stretch your budget to get great performance.
+The range dropped to about three-quarters of a mile when we tested it with undulating terrain and obstructions.
+When reliable communication is critical, we'd recommend something like the Rocky Talkie Mountain Radio if you're willing to stretch your budget to get great performance.
 But, if you need a simple and inexpensive option that anyone can learn to use quickly, this is an excellent option.

 Read more: Midland X-Talker T10 review